Junior Hunter/Trapper Opportunities

 Junior Trappers 12 years or older:

-- Must complete NY's Trapper Education Program whether they will be trapping alone or with an adult licensed trapper.
+- Must complete NYS's Trapper Education Program whether they will be trapping alone or with an adult licensed trapper.